 Of all the destinations we under this review, it is the Swiss Alps that record the lowest temperatures in winter.
 Its average lowest temperature is around -3°C.

-This is basically a chain of mountains and peaks that straddle the German-Switzerland border.
+This is a chain of mountains and peaks that straddle the German-Switzerland border.
 It is breathtaking and picturesque in appearance.
 It is mainly typified by white glaciers.

-There are four main attractions in the Swiss Alps for you to try out.
+There are four main attractions in the Alps for you to try out.
 These are the Alps, the Glacier Express, Lake Thun, and Mount Pilatus.

 The Alps region gives you the opportunity to ski.
-You ought to be careful though because the area is prone to avalanches.
+You ought to be careful, though because the area is prone to avalanches.

-With lows of around 3°C, Munich is often a terribly cold European winter destination.
+With lows of around 3°C, Munich is often a cold European winter destination.
 This Bavarian capital is located in southern Germany.

-Your visit to the city in the winter will let you curl in the open air, stroll through the various Christmas markets, saunter out and about the city in the Christmas tram and relax in the indoor pool or the sauna.
+Your visit to the city in the winter will let you curl in the open air, stroll through the various Christmas markets, saunter out and about the town in the Christmas tram and relax in the indoor pool or the sauna.

 Winter is a cold season, calls for enough food and water.
 You may also pop in the many restaurants that dot the city for some hot coffee, tea and of course main course meals.